tlehman/tobilehman.com/content/interest.md

 <div class="yellow-note-noscroll">
-If any central bank governors are reading this, feel free to experiment with complex interest rates if negative rates are doing what you need them to.
+If any central bank governors are reading this, feel free to experiment with complex interest rates if negative rates are not doing what you need them to.
 </div>

 <a id="eth"></a>